If your computer has trouble reaching a certain website or server this may be due to a corrupt local DNS cache.

 One of the most commonly used DNS caching Linux applications is NSCD (Name Service Caching Daemon).

-If you have NSCD installed, you can clear the local DNS cache by running one of the following commands in your favorite terminal/shell application:
+If you have NSCD installed, you can clear the local DNS cache by running one of the following commands in your favorite terminal/shell application.
+To clear local DNS cache for the current user:

 nscd -i hosts